 Before a parent gives a child money to purchase books of their choosing, parents should have some standards as to what is acceptable and what is not.
 Since this library will be accessed by every member in the family, the books should not have objectionable material in them.

 "I think that having a bookshelf of good books in the living room is a great idea.
 Even if you have a Library in a separate room because that one book will keep jumping off the shelf at you every time you walk past the shelf, tempting you to just pick it up and read just one page!
 Also if you have the kids books at their eye level you are sure to start to get asked "Can you read to me?" writes Trina, a friend's homeschooled daughter.

 A nice comfortable chair, a book shelf, and a good reading light will make a corner of the family room just the right spot for a quiet reading nook.
+Adding a nice picture or two on the wall behind the chair will set a serene mood.
 Don't forget the comfy throw over the back of the chair!

 If you’re a person that likes to read in bed, then make sure you have a good reading light available.
 Perhaps your spouse is one who likes to sleep and doesn’t like the light on.
 Get a Kindle or another type of e-book.
 These have screens that light up so you don't have to keep your spouse awake while reading in bed.

 Click the links below for ideas of how to decorate your child's room.